jackyzha0/telescopic-text/README.md

 *NOTE*: the parsing logic is robust to different indentation levels, but for most compatible experience, you should normalize the indentations so that each nested bullet is differentiated by a standard set of spaces.
 We also currently only support `*`, `-`, and `+` bullet indicators.

 ## Usage
+Create some expandable text using the bullet list format shown above.
+You can then test out how your poem looks and feels and get a basic code snippet that recreates it using the [test bed](https://poems.verses.xyz/test)!

+See the full instructions below:

 You can load it directly via CDN as follows:
 Put this anywhere inside the `head` of your HTML file.